Reception- Lion Cubs

 The Curriculum

-For more information about what we have planned for this academic year, please go to the curriculum section on the school's webpage, click on 'Reception' and have a read about our amazing and busy curriculum.
+For more information about what we have planned for this academic year, please visit the Curriculum section on the school’s webpage, click on Reception, and have a look at our exciting and busy curriculum.

 Tapestry